Experimental Simulation of Larger Quantum Circuits with Fewer Superconducting Qubits

+We now turn our discussion to simulating large linear-cluster state with the circuit-cutting scheme.
 With the measurement data from the subcircuits, one can simulate larger linear-cluster states, and the fidelity bounds can be derived with similar procedures.
-Fig.~\ref{fig:data_exp}~(a) presents the expectations of terms in $\mathsf{ODD}$ for the 12-qubit state obtained by the circuit-cutting scheme and a direct simulation.
-Those expectations correspond to the $XZ$ measurement and there are $2^6=64$ expectations in total.
+Fig.~\ref{fig:data_exp}~(a) presents the expectations of terms in $\mathsf{ODD}_{12}$ for the 12-qubit state obtained by the circuit-cutting scheme and a direct implementation, which is an analogue of Fig.~\ref{fig:subcirc_data}~(c).
+Those expectations are from the $XZ$ measurement and there are $2^6$ expectations in total.
 The blue bars are reconstructed from the circuit-cutting scheme, while the orange bars are from the experimental data in Ref.~\cite{gong_genuine_2019}.
-Each bar corresponds to one specific terms in the expansion of $\mathsf{ODD}$ and the ideal value is one.
-The concrete values of each expectation as well as those with the $ZX$ measurement are public-available~\cite{data_and_code}.
+Each bar corresponds to one specific terms in the expansion of $\mathsf{ODD}_{12}$ and the ideal value is one; we leave the concrete labelling and similar data for $\mathsf{EVEN}_{12}$ in Supplemental Materials~\cite{supp}.
 We remark that the distributions from the 12-qubit experiment are also processed with the same procedure (the fidelity bound after processing is 0.615), i.e., TMEM followed by a maximum likelihood method, for a fair comparison.
 From these expectations, we can similarly use \eqref{eq:fidelity_lower_bound} to estimate the fidelity.
 The estimated fidelity bound from the circuit-cutting scheme is 0.734, about 19\% higher than that from the experiment of Ref.~\cite{gong_genuine_2019}.
-Moreover, as we mentioned before, the same measurement data can be used to simulate larger linear-cluster states by exploiting symmetry, at a cost of increasing overhead in classical postprocessing.
-Specifically, using the 3-qubit and 4-qubit subcircuits, one can simulate linear-cluster states of size $6 + 3 k$, where $k$ is a positive integer.
-But the obtained fidelity bound is expected to decay as the number of qubits increases, since the error accumulates in the classical postprocessing.
-The fidelity decay and classical postprocessing time are shown in Fig.~\ref{fig:data_exp}~(b).
+Note that the experiment of Ref.~\cite{gong_genuine_2019} implemented CZ gates in parallel, which will incur more severe crosstalk errors compared to our current implementation, where CZ gates are applied individually (one for each layer; see the right of Fig.~\ref{fig:exp-picture}).
+Moreover, smaller circuits are easier to calibrate and control.
+Therefore, the circuit-cutting experiment achieves a better fidelity bound than Ref.~\cite{gong_genuine_2019}.
+The tradeoff for the circuit-cutting scheme is the increase of both the quantum and the classical running time~\cite{supp}.